Thulluru-Prem-Chand/MSME/arduino.md

 1. Interfacing of Arduino with LED
 2. Interfacing od Arduino with 3 LED's
+3. Interfacing of arduino with Led to get on with push button
-3. Interfacing of Arduino with Buzzer
+4. Interfacing of Arduino with Buzzer